Useful Information & Documents

 Between the 6 November 2023 and 24 November 2023, Ofsted and the Care Quality Commission (CQC) undertook a joint inspection of the Halton local area.

 Ofsted and the Care Quality Commission (CQC) inspected the Halton local area to assess how effective the local education, health and care services are at identifying, and meeting the needs of, children and young people with special educational needs and disabilities (SEND) aged 0 to 25.
+The purpose of inspection was to:

-• provide an independent, external evaluation of the effectiveness of the local area partnership’s arrangements for children and young people with SEND
+- provide an independent, external evaluation of the effectiveness of the local area partnership’s arrangements for children and young people with SEND

-• where appropriate, recommend what the local area partnership should do to improve the arrangements.
+- where appropriate, recommend what the local area partnership should do to improve the arrangements.

 The findings have been published on Ofsted’s website in the Area SEND Inspection of Halton Local Area Partnership report

 To respond to this, the local area partnership, including the council, the integrated care partnership, parents/carers, and wider partners, came together to coproduce a Priority Action Plan, which details the actions that the local area will take to address the five priority actions identified by the inspection.
+DfE, Ofsted and the Care Quality Commission (CQC) have now approved the local area’s SEND improvement plan (Priority Action Plan).

-Areas for priority action Responsible Body
+Areas for priority action | Responsible Body |

-Priority 1 – Strategic Oversight and Governance
+Priority 1 – Strategic Oversight and Governance | |

-Leaders at Halton local authority and the NHS Cheshire and Merseyside ICB should cooperate at pace to improve the shared strategic oversight, governance, support and challenge to drive improvements to meet the needs of children and young people with SEND in Halton.
-Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB)
+Leaders at Halton local authority and the NHS Cheshire and Merseyside ICB should cooperate at pace to improve the shared strategic oversight, governance, support and challenge to drive improvements to meet the needs of children and young people with SEND in Halton. | Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB) |

-Priority 2 – Cohesive communication / joined up systems
+Priority 2 – Cohesive communication / joined up systems | |

-Leaders in the local authority, ICB and education, health and social care providers should improve the efficiency and quality of their information gathering and sharing processes to ensure that children’s and young people’s needs are understood accurately and met more swiftly and effectively through coordinated approaches.
-Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB)
+Leaders in the local authority, ICB and education, health and social care providers should improve the efficiency and quality of their information gathering and sharing processes to ensure that children’s and young people’s needs are understood accurately and met more swiftly and effectively through coordinated approaches. | Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB) |

-Priority 3 – Joint Commissioning
+Priority 3 – Joint Commissioning | |

-Leaders across education, health and social care should improve the joint commissioning of services to ensure that children, young people and their families receive sufficient support to have their needs met effectively.
-Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB)
+Leaders across education, health and social care should improve the joint commissioning of services to ensure that children, young people and their families receive sufficient support to have their needs met effectively. | Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB) |

-Priority 4 – Early identification of need and access
+Priority 4 – Early identification of need and access | |

-Leaders across education, health and social care should urgently improve the early identification of needs and access to specialist health pathways, including the neurodevelopmental assessment pathway and speech and language therapy and the support available, while children and young people wait.
-Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB)
+Leaders across education, health and social care should urgently improve the early identification of needs and access to specialist health pathways, including the neurodevelopmental assessment pathway and speech and language therapy and the support available, while children and young people wait. | Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB) |

-Priority 5 – Education Health and Care Plans
+Priority 5 – Education Health and Care Plans | |

-Leaders across education, health and social care should improve the timeliness of new EHC plans and updates to EHC plans following the annual review process, so that, if appropriate, children and young people receive an effective EHC plan within statutory timescales.
-Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB)
+Leaders across education, health and social care should improve the timeliness of new EHC plans and updates to EHC plans following the annual review process, so that, if appropriate, children and young people receive an effective EHC plan within statutory timescales. | Halton Borough Council and NHS Cheshire and Merseyside Integrated Care Board (ICB) |

-Halton SEND Strategic Improvement Board spans a broad range of partners, services and stakeholders and has been set up to oversee SEND improvement activity in Halton and the supporting Priority Action Plan and will take forward the learning from the Ofsted and CQC inspection process and the areas for improvement identified through the inspection.
+Halton SEND Strategic Improvement Board (HSSIB) spans a broad range of partners, services and stakeholders and has been set up to oversee SEND improvement activity in Halton and the supporting Priority Action Plan and will take forward the learning from the Ofsted and CQC inspection process and the areas for improvement identified through the inspection.
 To deliver positive change, it is essential that areas for improvement, improvement activity and accountability is shared across this complex partnership.

 Halton SEND Strategy 2021-2025 Revised February 2024

 As the Halton Local Area SEND Partnership we strive to work collaboratively and in a co-productive way to make a real difference to the lives of children and young people that live in Halton.
-The Halton SEND Strategy 2021 – 2025 has focussed the areas of priority for the partnership.
+The Halton SEND Strategy 2021 – 2025 has focused the areas of priority for the partnership.
 However, between 20-24 November 2023, Ofsted and the Care Quality Commission (CQC) undertook a joint area send inspection of the Halton partnership.
 The Local Area Partnership Report outcome published on 18 January 2024 identified widespread and/or systemic failings leading to significant concerns about the experiences and outcomes of children and young people with special educational needs and/or disabilities (SEND), which the local area partnership must address urgently.

 Therefore, as a partnership we need to focus in the short to medium term on working to address the priority actions and development areas identified in the inspection report, all of which are aligned to our Halton SEND Strategy 2021 – 2025 Priority Areas.
 This interim refreshed SEND Strategy will provide strategic direction across SEND Services with the intention to coproduce a new Halton SEND Strategy with partners, children and young people, their family and carers which we aim to publish in Autumn 2024.